thomaslenaour/ytrack/subjects/hello-world/README.md

 Install the .NET 5.0 framework here: https://dotnet.microsoft.com/download

-Create a repository named `piscine-csharp-discovery`
+Create a repository named `piscine-csharp`

 Once created, clone this repo, then get in the folder and run this command: